hai-vr/combo-gesture-expressions-av3/integrator.md

 ComboGestureExpressions generates animator layers that may be interesting to users who use the Analog Fist gesture weight (`GestureLeftWeight` and `GestureRightWeight`).

 In particular, when other players look at you, the animation looks laggy and jerky.
 The generated layers can help address this issue *(For more information, see [Corrections](corrections.md#gestureweight-smoothing-correction))*.

+<iframe src="https://streamable.com/e/42360m?loop=0" width="408" height="256" frameborder="0" allowfullscreen></iframe>

 The Integrator will generate those layers without requiring you to manage any face expression.